spiral/json-schema-generator/README.md

 ```

 > **Note**
-> Additionally, the package provides the `Spiral\JsonSchemaGenerator\GeneratorInterface`, which can be seamlessly
-> integrated into your application's dependency container for further customization and flexibility.
+> Additionally, the package provides the `Spiral\JsonSchemaGenerator\GeneratorInterface,` which can be integrated into your application's dependency container for further customization and flexibility.

 The `Spiral\JsonSchemaGenerator\Schema` object implements the **JsonSerializable** interface, allowing easy conversion
 of the schema into either JSON or a PHP array.